fluxninja/aperture/docs/content/references/configuration/policy.md

 At any time EMA component operates in one of the following states:

-1. Warm up state: The first warm_up_window samples are used to compute the initial EMA.
+1. Warm up state: The first warmup_window samples are used to compute the initial EMA.
-   If an invalid reading is received during the warm_up_window, the last good average is emitted and the state gets reset back to beginning of Warm up state.
+   If an invalid reading is received during the warmup_window, the last good average is emitted and the state gets reset back to beginning of Warm up state.
 2. Normal state: The EMA is computed using following formula.

 The EMA for a series $Y$ is calculated recursively as: